-RULE-MAKING PROCESS
+INTEGRITY OF THE RULE-MAKING PROCESS

-County officials oppose any administrative effort to promulgate rules and regulations that interpret the law in a manner that negatively impacts counties.
-We believe county commissioners are important and necessary stakeholders in any rule-making process, as such we will continue to support our inclusion in all relevant rulemakings.
+County officials oppose any administrative effort to promulgate rules and regulations that interpret the law in a manner that negatively impactsing counties.
+We believe county commissioners are important and necessary stakeholders in any rule-making process, as such we will continue to support our inclusion in all relevant rulemakings. and will oppose any efforts to exclude counties from participating in legislative and regulatory efforts.